rxue/learning-dirary/books/jvm/java/ee/jpa/java-persistence-with-hibernate/2ed2023/part-2-managing-strategies/README.md

  * *immutable*
  * should `implements Serializable` when Hibernate stores entity instance data in the shared second-level cache
 ##### CONVERTING BASIC PROPERTY VALUES
+A *converter* must
+ * `implements AttributeConverter`
+ * annotate with `@Converter`: `autoPlay` comes into play typically when an type class is used as an attribute in many different entities inside the same *persitance unit* and, we might want to convert it differently as to different entities

+NOTE! use of `@Convert` onto the field of entity is optional.
+It comes into use typically when there are multiple `AttributeConverter` implementions on the same field class type, then it is necessary to define the `converter` element of the `@Convert` annotation.
+The other element `disabled` is trivial to understand

 ##### Character Types